Trade directory · Aurora metro · Illinois

 Insurance Minimums

-General liability insurance minimum $1 million per occurrence recommended.
-Workers compensation required for employees.
+General liability minimum $1 million recommended.
+Workers compensation required if employees.
 Commercial auto insurance required for business vehicles.
-Bonding requirements vary by municipality.
+Many municipalities require $2 million aggregate coverage for public work.

 § C · Path to license